 - Estimated cost to eat at home: $1.40

-A favorite of California Pizza Kitchen diners, the Chicken Tequila Fettucine is one of the chain’s most beloved pasta dishes.
+A favorite of California Pizza Kitchen diners, the Chicken Tequila Fettuccine is one of the chain’s most beloved pasta dishes.
 Unfortunately, it’s also rather expensive, but luckily the ingredients used to make it don’t add up to its sky-high sticker price.
-You can make it at home for nearly 11 times cheaper than what you’ll pay at the restaurant.
+You can make it at home for about 11 times cheaper than what you’ll pay at the restaurant.

 The Olive Garden — Chicken Marsala